MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/azure-integration.md

 ### Other considerations

-If you've already configured your gateway for Azure connectivity when you set up Azure Site Recovery and you used the New-AsrAadApp.ps1 available in our documentation prior to the GA release, you need to delete your existing Azure AD application.
-In the Azure portal go to**Azure Active Directory** > **Application registration** > **All applications** and search for "ASR" (the old Azure AD app is named "ASR-Honolulu-*gateway*").
+If you've already configured your gateway for Azure connectivity when you set up Azure Site Recovery and you used the New-AsrAadApp.ps1 available in our documentation prior to the version 1804.25 release, you need to delete your existing Azure AD application.
+In the Azure portal go to **Azure Active Directory** > **Application registration** > **All applications** and search for "ASR" (the old Azure AD app is named "ASR-Honolulu-*gateway*").
 Then run the [New-AadApp.ps1 script](https://aka.ms/WACAzureConnectScript) to create the replacement application with the correct permissions.

 ## Manage Azure IaaS virtual machines with Windows Admin Center